cjri/AlignTools/README.md

 This repository contains software to generate statistics from multiple sequence alignments.

-Compilation: The code can be compiled with the command: make align
+**Compilation: **

-Note: The Makefile may need to be edited for your specific system
+The code can be compiled with the command: make align Note that the Makefile may need to be edited for your specific system

 This code uses the GSL and Eigen libraries.
 On a Mac these can easily be installed using the homebrew package.